MaxVanHout/MSB1015/README.md

 ```bash
 pip install notebook
 ```
-and run with the following command
+and run with the following command:
 ```bash
 jupyter lab
 ```